 About Museum of the Bible

 Museum of the Bible is an innovative, global, educational institution whose purpose is to invite all people to engage with the Bible.
 On Nov.
-17, 2017, Museum of the Bible, which aims to be the most technologically advanced museum in the world, will open its 430,000-square-foot nonprofit museum just three blocks from the U.S. Capitol in Washington, D.C.
+17, 2017, Museum of the Bible, which aims to be the most technologically advanced museum in the world, opened its 430,000-square-foot nonprofit museum just three blocks from the U.S. Capitol in Washington, D.C.
 A digital fly-through and a 360-degree hardhat tour of the museum are available on youtube.com/museumoftheBible.